-~~7.30.6~~7.45 Article 35 does not ~~include an equivalent to General Model Provisions 28(5) deal with extinguishment~~ and ~~(6) (which relates to compensation) for private rights~~ as these provisions are included in article 29 (~~p~~Private rights).
-This is also the approach taken in articles 25 (~~compulsory acquisition of land~~), 27 (~~e~~Compulsory acquisition of rights) and 36 (~~temporary use of land for maintaining authorised development~~).
+~~7.30.6 7.43 Article 35 does not deal with extinguishment and include an equivalent to General Model Provisions 28(5) and (6) (which relates to compensation for private rights) as these provisions are included in article 29 (Private private rights).
+This is also the approach taken in articles 25, (compulsory acquisition of land), 27 (Compulsory compulsory acquisition of rights) and 36.
+It does, however; provide provision for compensation in respect of any loss or damage suffered by any person as a result of the undertaker exercising its rights under this article (see paragraphs (5) and (6)). (temporary use of land for maintaining authorised development).~~

-~~7.30.7 Paragraph (6) clarifies that it is only land listed in paragraph (1)(a)(i) that Horizon can only compulsorily acquire an interest over, rather than acquiring the land.
+~~7.30.7 Article 35(11) confirms Paragraph (6) clarifies that the undertaker it is only land listed in paragraph (1)(a)(i) that Horizon can only compulsorily acquire an interest over, rather than acquiring the land.
 This is to ensure Horizon retains the ability to acquire the land listed in paragraph (1)(a)(ii) (the Order Land).~~

-~~7.30.8~~7.46 ~~A new paragraph~~ Article 35(9) has been inserted to confirm that Horizon can enter and occupy land multiple times over the course of the construction period.
+~~7.30.8 7.44 A new paragraph (9) has been inserted to confirm that Horizon can enter and occupy land multiple times over the course of the construction period.~~

-~~7.30.9~~7.47 ~~A new article~~ Article 35(10) has been inserted which confirms that nothing in article 35 removes the need for a marine licence under Part 4 of the Marine and Coastal Access Act 2009.
-This is necessary because DCOs in Wales do not include a deemed marine licence ~~under section 149A of the 2008 Act~~ and so Horizon needs to apply for these separately.
+~~7.30.9 7.45 Article A new article 35(12) has been inserted which confirms that nothing in article 35 removes the need for a marine licence under Part 4 of the Marine and Coastal Access Act 2009.
+This is necessary because DCOs in Wales do not include a deemed marine licence under section 149A of the 2008 Act and so the undertaker and so Horizon needs to apply for these separately.~~